Chiara2804/Discord-Bot-NodeJs--Lady-Green/README.md

 ## Goal
-Lady Green is a Discord Bot that helps people to be more eco-friendly.
+<b>Lady Green is a Discord Bot that helps people to be more eco-friendly.</b>

-Created for: Progetto NERD? in collaboration with Padua University and IBM.

 ## Server
 Link to the <a href="https://discord.gg/bqrAMPnj">server</a> that enables Lady Green.